Justin-YGG/Ya/README.md

-## Ya is an applicatin recommending articles to you every day
+## Ya is an application recommending articles to you every day

 ### install back-end global dependency